uiuc-ling-cl/uiuc-ling-cl.github.io/ling506_ml/syllabus.md

 ## Grading

 Students will be assessed on the extent to which they have attained the learning goals & outcomes.
-This assessment will be primarily hands-on, assessed through a combination practical exercises in computer lab, homework assignments, and projects.
+This assessment will be primarily hands-on, assessed through a combination practical exercises in computer lab and homework assignments.
+Assessments on theories in a written form however will make up a relatively small portion of the final grade.

 Grades will be assessed on a 100-point scale:

-* Lecture attendance, lab exercises and mid-term assessment will make up 50% of the overall grade:
+* Lecture attendance, lab exercises and theory assessments will make up 50% of the overall grade:
 	* Attendance: 10%
-	* Mid-term assessment: 10%
+	* Mid- and End-of-term assessments: 20%
-	* Lab exercise: 30%
+	* Lab exercise: 20%

-* After-class programming and scripting assignments will make up 50% of the overall grade:
+* After-class programming and scripting assignments will make up 50% of the overall grade
-	* Bi-weekly homework: 30%
-	* Final project: 20%

  The final letter grade for this course will be converted from the numeric grade using the following table: